banbox/bandoc/bot/en/configuration.md

     back_num: 70  # Lookback length for correlation data
     top_n: 50  # Return only the top n symbols with the lowest correlation; default is 0 (no limit)
   - name: VolatilityFilter  # Volatility filter, formula: std(log(c/c1)) * sqrt(back_days)
-    back_days: 10  # Number of days to review for K-line data
+    back_days: 10  # Number of days to review for candle data
     max: 1  # Maximum volatility score, higher values allow more volatile symbols on the daily level
     min: 0.05  # Minimum volatility score, lower values allow symbols with less volatility on the daily level
     refresh_period: 1440  # Cache duration